Jason-WJ96/implicit-vr-auth/README.md

 Below is a description of each configurable parameter along with example values:

 ### 🔹Task List (`task_list`)
-Define the tasks you want to evaluate in your experiment.
+Add all the tasks you want to evaluate in your experiment to the list below.
 ```python
 task_list = [
     'grabbing',